Haere Mai, Welcome!

 Welcome to Waiuku College!

 Waiuku College is an outstanding co-educational secondary school in Franklin, Auckland, New Zealand.
-We offer the complete learning experience to approximately 900 Year 9 to 13 secondary school students.
+We offer the complete learning experience to approximately 1,000 Year 9 to 13 secondary school students.

-Our school offers a complete learning experience with a core focus on academic achievement as well as considerable opportunities in Culture, Leadership, Arts, Service, & Sport.
+Our school offers a complete learning experience with a core focus on Academic Achievement as well as considerable opportunities in Culture, Leadership, Arts, Service, & Sport.
 As a BYOD Microsoft 365 school, we offer all of our students a local and global learning opportunity anywhere, anytime.

 Whanaungatanga (relationships, responsibility)